cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 >If you use these examples in actual production environments data loss or other security-related issues may occur.
 For production environments, always follow the security policies and rules of your organization.

 ## Prerequisites
-To complete the steps listed here, you must meet the cluster and tooling requirements listed in [Prerequisites](README.md#gke-available-examples-a-namecdro-gke-available-examples).
+To complete the following instructions, you must meet the cluster and tooling requirements listed in [Prerequisites](README.md#gke-available-examples-a-namecdro-gke-available-examples).

+## Configure environment variables

 - Set environment variables
    ```bash